France 98 (charity association)

 France 98 is an association founded by the French footballers who won the 1998 FIFA World Cup.
 They organise charity and testimonial matches for former players.

 Didier Deschamps is the president of the association.
 Aimé Jacquet acts as the head coach whenever there is a game.
 The players are for the most part those who took part in the 1998 World Cup and Euro 2000 victorious campaigns.
+Charity games, organised by the association, included fundraises to benefit victims of floods in south-eastern France in 2002, of the 2003 earthquake in Algeria, of the AZF explosion in France in 2005, and of the earthquake in Haiti in 2010.